dbj-systems/dbj--nanolib/README.md

 When runtime allows me to, I do indeed use the std lib.
 But std lib is designed to be general purpose.
 My key concepts are not over there.
 Neither are yours.
 Part of my responsibilities is to make sure organizations are adhering to rigour and method.
 Not just in Architecture (my primary role), but in developing , testing and delivering, what is architected, designed and finally developed.

-In doing so, I know people are good and creative, thus I do not want to impose a lot of harhs discipline, rigour and method.
+In doing so, I know people are good and creative, thus I do not want to impose a lot of harsh discipline, rigour and method.
 My coding solutions tend to be more of an agreement than imposed and complex code.

 Modern, fancy keyword is "contract". `dbj++ Nanolib` is primarily an tiny universal contract.
 I might advise you to impose it on your projects.